ggchd947/site-new/content/archive.md

 **2025, February - Finished reading Our Thoughts Determine Our Lives: The Life and Teachings of Elder Thaddeus of Vitovnica**

 **2025, February - Finished reading Orthodoxy and the Religion of the Future**

+**2025, March - Finished reading The Biblical Masculinity Blueprint: A Christian Man's Guide to Attraction, Relationships, and Marriage in a Messed-up World**